josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🐍_prevent_as_a_self_eating_snake.md

 ---

 ## 🏮 Footer
-*PREVENT as a Self-Eating Snake (Early Detection Drift)* is a living node of the Polaris Protocol.
+*🐍 PREVENT as a Self-Eating Snake (Early Detection Drift)* is a living node of the Polaris Protocol.
 It maps how early-intervention systems drift into overreach, expand their own definitions, and ultimately consume normal behaviour as risk.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-09_